MikeHeaton/flame_gameFrame/README.md

 If you've written the template files correctly, this should all run.
 For first training make sure that learn_with_saved is False.
 For subsequent runs (retraining the same params) set learn_with_saved=True.

+## Contact

+Most questions should be answered by looking at the demo games.
+This readme will be updated as I get round to it and expand the framework.

+If you want to know more, or have specific questions or suggestions, please email me at mdheaton at gmail dot com.